 We offer this through a range of initiatives and practices that are designed to create opportunities for our young men to better develop and witness to their faith.
 The following are some examples of what young men of St Pauls will be doing throughout the year.

-In 2015, St Pauls has asked students to develop their understanding of the historical St Paul (Paul of Tarsus) and his contribution to sacred scripture.
+St Pauls has asked students to develop their understanding of the historical St Paul (Paul of Tarsus) and his contribution to sacred scripture.
 We will be developing a long term program that addresses the importance of St Paul to the Catholic faith as well as the practical message that St Paul promotes in his epistles to the early Christian communities.

 Each year group attends regular weekday Masses at our local parish, Our Lady Queen of Peace.
 At these Masses, students take on various ministry roles in order to serve the parish and engage in spiritual life.
 Students proclaim the readings and acclamations, as well as develop and read the Prayer of the Faithful.
 We are beginning our Extraordinary Ministers of the Eucharist program for our senior students in order to provide opportunities for our leaders to administer the Eucharist to all students.
 This seeks to revitalise the enthusiasm that students have for celebrating the Blessed Sacrament and make real their relationship with God.